Improved limits on solar axions and bosonic dark matter from the CDEX-1B experiment using the profile likelihood ratio method: Introduction

-where $A$ and $B$ represent axion and BDM respectively.
-This effect is similar to photoelectric effect just replacing photon with axion or BDM.
-The China Dark Matter Experiment (CDEX) carries out direct detection of low mass weakly interacting massive particles (WIMPs) with p-type point contact germanium detectors (PPCGe) at China Jinping Underground Laboratory (CJPL) \cite{CDEX_introduction,cjpl,cdex12014,cdex102018,cdex0vbb2017,cdex_migdal,ylt_anu}.
+where $A$ and $B$ represent axion and bosonic DM respectively.
+This effect is similar to photoelectric effect just replacing photon with axion or bosonic DM.
+The China Dark Matter Experiment (CDEX) is primarily designed to carry out direct detection of low mass weakly interacting massive particles (WIMPs) with p-type point contact germanium detectors (PPCGe) at China Jinping Underground Laboratory (CJPL) \cite{CDEX_introduction,cjpl,cdex12014,cdex102018,cdex0vbb2017,cdex_migdal,ylt_anu}.
 With a vertical rock overburden of 2.4 km, CJPL provides a measured muon flux of 61.7$\pm$11.7 y$^{-1}$ m$^{-2}$ \cite{wuyc2013}.
-Besides the WIMPs constraints \cite{cdex1,cdex12016}, the axion searches results from the CDEX-1 experiment based on the 335.6 kg-days of data has been reported before \cite{c1a_axion}.
-Using a PPCGe with fiducial mass of 915 g, a physics threshold of 475 eV \cite{cdex12016} was achieved for CDEX-1.
-Focused on the lower energy threshold, a new 1 kg-scale PPCGe detector has been designed and used.
+Besides the WIMPs constraints \cite{cdex1,cdex12016}, the axion searches results from the CDEX-1A experiment based on the 335.6 kg-days of data has been reported before \cite{c1a_axion}.
+Using a PPCGe with fiducial mass of 915 g, a physics threshold of 475 eV \cite{cdex12016} was achieved for CDEX-1A.
+Focused on the lower energy threshold, a new 1 kg-scale PPCGe detector has been designed and named `CDEX-1B' based on the experience from our previous prototype detector used in CDEX-1A.

-A new 1${-}$kg scale detector with lower energy threshold was fabricated for the CDEX-1B experiment.
-A data size with exposure of 737.1 kg${-}$days is adopted for this analysis.
-This same data set has been used in earlier WIMP search analysis with integrated rate \cite{cdex1b2018} and annual modulation \cite{ylt_anu} signatures, and with the presence of Midgal effects \cite{cdex_migdal}.
-We describe in this article the statistical model with profile likelihood ratio method applied to this CDEX-1B data, and report the results on the searches of solar axions and BDM.
+In this paper, We report the solar axion, ALPs and vector bosonic DM searches results from the CDEX-1B experiment based on the 737.1 kg-days of data, which is the same data set in the analysis of WIMP search \cite{cdex1b2018}, annual modulation \cite{ylt_anu} and Midgal effects \cite{cdex_migdal}.
+Also we describe the statistical model with profile likelihood ratio method applied to this data.